jcul/BankingHideRoot/README.md

 BankingHideRoot
 ================

+**Note:** This module no longer works since release V7 of the halifax, lloyds etc. android apps.
+Project is discontinued, left here only for reference.

 Xposed Framework module to hide root from some banking apps in the UK

 Wrote this module so I could use my bank's application on my rooted android.